Using Insurance for Acupuncture: What You Need to Know

 Even if your insurance covers acupuncture, you may have out-of-pocket costs, such as:

 • Deductible: The amount you must pay before insurance starts covering services.
 If your plan has a $1,000 deductible and you haven’t met it yet, you’ll pay out of pocket until you reach that amount.
+The trick with a deductible is that you need to understand what in your plan can be paid towards your max number.
+For example, payments you make for some pharmaceuticals or medical services will NOT count as payments towards your deductible.

 • Copay: A fixed amount (e.g., $20-$50 per visit) you pay for each acupuncture session.
+Depending on your plan, these payments might count towards your deductible or not.

 • Coinsurance: A percentage of the service cost you must pay after meeting your deductible (e.g., 20% of each session).
+This is a percentage of the charges which your provider sends to insurance, so that price can vary based on what is being charged each treatment.

 What is a Superbill and How Does It Work?